 When to see a doctor:

 Children should be evaluated by a doctor right away if they have any warning signs.
 If no warning signs are present but the child is passing infrequent, hard, or painful BMs, then the doctor should be called.
-Depending on the child's other symptoms (if any), the doctor may advise trying simple home treatments (see Symptoms in Infants and Children: Treatment) or ask the parents to bring the child for an examination.
+Depending on the child's other symptoms (if any), the doctor may advise trying simple home treatments (see Treatment) or ask the parents to bring the child for an examination.

 What the doctor does:

 Doctors first ask questions about the child's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the constipation and the tests that may need to be done (see Table 1: Symptoms in Infants and Children: Some Physical Causes and Features of Constipation in Infants and Children).
+What they find during the history and physical examination often suggests a cause of the constipation and the tests that may need to be done (see see Some Physical Causes and Features of Constipation in Infants and Children).

 Doctors determine whether newborns have ever had a BM (the first BM is called meconium).
 Newborns who have not had a BM within 24 to 48 hours after birth should have a thorough examination to rule out the possibility of Hirschsprung disease, imperforate anus, or other serious disorder.